 LastPass and Dashlane are two of the most recognizable password managers on the market.
 Both have excellent free versions, both are available on a wide range of devices, and both are ranked very highly by many tech reviewers.
 You might be left wondering which one you should pick for your particular needs.

 In this comparison, I’ll take a closer look at both services, explain the differences between them, and give some insights, why you would lean towards one or the other.
-Without further ado, let’s find out which of these password managers should be tasked with protecting your most sensitive data.
+Without further ado, lets compare Dashlane and LastPass to find out which of these password managers should be tasked with protecting your most sensitive data.

 LastPass vs. Dashlane – an overview

 |Price:||Starts from $3.00/month||Starts from $4.99/month|

 |Platforms:||Windows, macOS, Linux, Chrome, iOS, Android||Windows, macOS, Linux, Chrome, iOS, Android|

 |Browser extensions:||Chrome, Opera, Firefox, Internet Explorer, Safari||Chrome, Opera, Firefox, Internet Explorer, Safari, Brave (standalone mode only)|